 Vornado 184 – Tower Fan with “V-Flow” Technology

-Instead, the Vornado’s V-Flow – “crosscut design” forces air from a stationary tower with a design that forces up to 100 feet per second at 180 degrees distribution.
-Once the portable Vornado fan is placed near a wall, it will circulate air across the room.
+Instead, the Vornado’s V-Flow – “crosscut design” forces air from a stationary tower with a design that forces up to 100 feet per second at 180-degree distribution.

 Specifications: